aryanmishal/etl-monitoring-dashboard/USER_GUIDE.md

 - **Settings**: Change your preferences (analytics logic, custom user count, theme)
 - **Admin**: (If you have admin access) Manage users and system settings

+### Navigation Bar & UI
+- The navigation bar features pill-shaped, grey-only navigation buttons (Summary, Sync Status, Vitals) with instant hover/active feedback (no yellow accent).
+The profile menu is always in the top right, opening under the navbar with modern styling and spacing.
+- Admin/user labels (e.g., "Login Portal", "Admin Access", "Admin Panel") use yellow accent for emphasis, but navigation and controls use only greys.

 ## Summary Page
 - View daily, weekly, or monthly analytics for ETL processes
 - Use the date picker to select the period you want to analyze
 - Switch between different views (daily/weekly/monthly)
+- Calendar, next, and previous date buttons have a modern hover effect (light grey background, subtle shadow)
 - If you have custom user settings (e.g., custom user count), set them in Settings and see the analytics update accordingly

 ## Sync Status Page
 - View the status of all ETL sync processes (available, missing)
 - See historical sync data for all users
 - Use pagination or filters to navigate records
+- Data filter dropdowns use a custom dropdown (not native <select>); click to open, then click the option

 ## Vitals Page
 - Monitor key health metrics for users and the system
 - Quickly spot issues or bottlenecks in the ETL pipeline
+- Date navigation controls have a modern hover effect

 ## Profile & Settings
 - **Profile**: Update your personal information (nickname, full name) and change your password
 - **Settings**: Change your preferences, such as analytics logic (raw files or custom user count) and theme (light/dark)
 - All changes are saved and applied to analytics and dashboard views
+- Settings and filter dropdowns are custom (not native <select>); click to open, then click the option

 ## Admin Panel
 *For users with admin access only:*
 - Manage user accounts (add, edit, or remove users)
 - Access the Admin Login page to authenticate as an admin if required
 - View and update system settings
+- Admin labels use yellow accent for emphasis

 ## Troubleshooting